 Debt service coverage ratio or DSCR, is a comparison between net operating income and debt service on an annual basis and is generally one of the most important considerations when a commercial mortgage broker, lender or bank is underwriting a loan.

-A lockout is a restriction within the commercial real estate loan to prevent prepayment of the loan.
-If the loan is paid early then the lender will not benefit from the anticipated yield of the loan.
-For this reason, some commercial real estate loans will have a lockout period, which would be the minimum number of years in which the borrower cannot pay off the entire loan.
+A lockout is a restriction within the commercial real estate loan to prevent the prepayment of the loan.
+If the loan is paid early, then the lender will not benefit from the anticipated yield of the loan.

 An FHLB (sometimes referred to as an FHLBank) or Federal Home Loan Bank is a region based bank that is part of a federally backed group of banks who provide housing finance and community investment loans.
 There are 11 FHLBs in total that provide reliable liquidity to financial institutions that are members of the program in order to support community investment and housing finance in the country.